jerzydziewierz/mict/README.md

 # `mict` -- middle-ground between `dict` and a `class`

-Provides `MATLAB`-like setting/storage of items in a dict (dictionary) and a handful of interactivity tools.
+Provides `MATLAB`-like setting/storage of items in a `dict` (dictionary) and a handful of interactivity tools.

 `mict` is intended to be a middle ground between `dict` and full fledged `class` / `object` pattern for structured data storage.

-It does a bit more than basic `dict`, but does not attempt to superseede pandas, numpy nor other advanced data storage tools
+It does a bit more than basic `dict`, but does not attempt to supersede pandas, numpy nor other advanced data storage tools

+{:toc}

 ## Installation